 Die Gruppe Arbeitgeber (Gruppe I) - Related News

-The list of new work appointments for January 2021 and the most recent list of ongoing EESC work are available for download in the attachments below.
+The list of new work appointments for September 2021 and the most recent list of ongoing EESC work are available for download in the attachments below.

 Reaction by Employers' Group President Stefano Mallia on the State of the Union speech: European Commission President Ursula Von der Leyen has defended the achievements of her executive in delivering life-saving COVID19 vaccines for over 70% of the EU population and provide the resources from NextGenerationEU for a historic recovery plan.
 But we not out of the woods.
 Many businesses (especially SMEs) are still suffering and continue to struggle to regain confidence.
 Now that most of the countries have their Recovery and Resilience plans approved, it is time to act!

 At its July extraordinary meeting, the Employers' Group urged the European Commissioner for Agriculture, Janusz Wojciechowski, to propose a Digital Rural Act (DRA).

 A DRA would facilitate the development of digital technologies in agriculture and rural areas, thus improving the effectiveness of the Common Agriculture Policy and supporting the EU green deal and Farm to Fork strategies.

 13 July 2021 – At last week's July plenary of the European Economic and Social Committee, the Employers' Group expressed the view that whilst the European Pillar of Social Rights Action Plan should serve as a useful guidance for Member States and the Union in their efforts towards competitiveness, growth, employment, structural reforms, productive investments and well-being of people, any such action must be taken at the right level of competence.

 The Employers' Group of the European Economic and Social Committee welcomes the agreement to reshape international taxation rules to ensure a consensual system fit for the 21st century across the world.